hazelcast/hazelcast-jet/site/docs/sql/00-intro.md

 These are some of the features on our roadmap:

-- joins with arbitrary external data sources
+- Joins with arbitrary external data sources
-- windowed aggregation
+- Windowed aggregation
 - JDBC

 ## Example: How to query Apache Kafka using SQL